GaspardMerten/Firebase-Cloud-Messaging-Interop/README.md

     </head>
 ```

-- You need to create a file named 'firebase-messaging-sw.js' (Just create an empty file if you do ot want notification when your web app is closed)
+- You need to create a file named 'firebase-messaging-sw.js' (Just create an empty file if you do not want to receive notification when your web app is closed)

 ```js
 importScripts('https://www.gstatic.com/firebasejs/6.2.0/firebase-app.js');